pnbruckner/ha-life360/README.md

 When the process has been completed look for the "token" packet.
 (If there is one labeled "preflight", uses the OPTIONS method, or has no preview/response data, ignore it and look for another "token" packet which uses the POST method and has data.)
-Under the Preview or Response tab, look for `token_type` & `access_token`.
+Under the Preview or Response tab, look for `access_token` & `token_type`.
-Copy those values into the corresponding boxes (access type & access token) on the HA account page.
+Copy those values into the corresponding boxes (access token & token type) on the HA account page.
 (Note that the `token_type` is almost certainly "Bearer".)
 You can put whatever you want in the "Account identifier" box.